raytong82/ansible-role-sonar/README.md

 The URL from which SonarQube will be downloaded, and the resulting directory name (should match the download archive, without the archive extension).

-    sonar_mysql_username: sonar
+    sonar_jdbc_username: sonar
-    sonar_mysql_password: sonar
+    sonar_jdbc_password: sonar

-    sonar_mysql_host: localhost
+    sonar_jdbc_host: localhost
-    sonar_mysql_port: "3306"
+    sonar_jdbc_port: "3306"
-    sonar_mysql_database: sonar
+    sonar_jdbc_database: sonar

-    sonar_mysql_allowed_hosts:
+    sonar_jdbc_allowed_hosts:
       - 127.0.0.1
       - ::1
       - localhost

-JDBC settings for a connection to a MySQL database.
+JDBC settings for a connection to a jdbc database.
 Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.

-## Dependencies

-  - geerlingguy.java
-  - geerlingguy.mysql

 ## Example Playbook